-- 1. A right of protection shall not be granted for a trademark in respect of the goods of the same kind, if the trademark: - (i) is similar to a registered geographical indication, unless the applicant is entitled to use that indication and the grant of a right of protection for the trademark is not supposed to excessively restrain other entitled parties from using the registered geographical indication, - (ii) is identical or similar to a trademark which, before the date according to which priority to obtain a right of protection is determined, has been well-known and used as a trademark in respect of the goods of another party, - (iii) is similar to a trademark earlier registered in the Republic of Poland, whose registration has terminated, provided that an interval between the date of lapse of the right of protection for the trademark and the date on which a similar trademark has been applied for by another party, is, subject to Article 133, no longer than two years. - 2.
-A right of protection for a trademark shall not be granted, if the trademark: - (i) is identical to a trademark registered or applied for registration with an earlier priority date (provided that the latter is subsequently registered) on behalf of another party for identical goods, - (ii) is identical or similar to a trademark registered or applied for registration with an earlier priority date (provided that the latter is subsequently registered) on behalf of another party for identical or similar goods, if the use of that mark is likely to mislead part of the public in particular by evoking associations between the marks concerned, - (iii) is identical or similar to a renown trademark registered or applied for registration with an earlier priority (provided that the latter is subsequently registered) on behalf of another party for any kind of goods, if it without due cause would bring unfair advantage to the applicant or be detrimental to the distinctive character or the repute of the earlier trademark.
+- 1. A right of protection shall not be granted for a trademark in respect of identical or similar goods, if the trademark is identical or similar to: - (i) a registered geographical indication, unless the applicant is entitled to use that indication and the grant of a right of protection for the trademark is not supposed to excessively restrain other entitled parties from using the registered geographical indication, - (ii) a trademark which, before the date according to which priority to obtain a right of protection is determined, has been well-known and used as a trademark in respect of the goods of another party, - (iii) a trademark earlier registered in the Republic of Poland, whose registration has terminated, provided that an interval between the date of lapse of the right of protection for the trademark and the date on which a similar trademark has been applied for by another party, is, subject to Article 133, no longer than two years.

+- 2. A right of protection for a trademark shall not be granted, if the trademark: - (i) is identical to a trademark registered or applied for registration with an earlier priority date (provided that the latter is subsequently registered) on behalf of another party for identical goods, - (ii) is identical or similar to a trademark for which a right of protection was granted or which has been applied for protection with an earlier priority date (provided that the latter is subsequently granted a right of protection) on behalf of another party for identical or similar goods, if a risk of misleading the public exists, in particular by evoking associations with the earlier mark, - (iii) is identical or similar to a renown trademark registered or applied for registration with an earlier priority (provided that the latter is subsequently registered) on behalf of another party for any kind of goods, if it without due cause would bring unfair advantage to the applicant or be detrimental to the distinctive character or the repute of the earlier trademark.
 The above provision shall apply to well-known trademarks accordingly. - 3.
-The protection of a trademark which contains the signs referred to in Article 131(2)(ii)-(v) or signs which relate to the origin of the goods, shall not prevent a trademark containing the same elements from being registered on behalf of another undertaking for the same kind of goods, provided that the both trademarks remain easily distinguishable in the course of trade. - 4.
-Paragraph (3) shall apply accordingly to press-titles as trademarks that contain words or combinations of words customary used in the press-market.
+The protection of a trademark which contains the signs referred to in Article 131(2)(ii)-(iv) and the symbols referred to in Article 131(2)(v), or signs which relate to the origin of the goods, shall not prevent a trademark containing the same elements from being granted a right of protection on behalf of another undertaking for identical or similar goods, provided that the both trademarks remain easily distinguishable in the course of trade. - 4.
+Paragraph (3) shall apply accordingly to press-titles as trademarks that contain words or combinations of words customary used in the press-market. - 5.
+The provisions of paragraphs (1) and (2) shall apply accordingly where a trademark or a geographical indication has been applied for or registered under the procedure referred to in Article 4.